JCMP92/cobrakai/README.md

-# Cobra Kai Tribute Site 🐍 :question:
+# Cobra Kai Tribute Site 🐍

 This project was a practice for my WordPress skills.